 4. Protect your floor

-Snowy weather is going to lead to snowy wet shoes and if you want your move to be finished in a reasonable time, having movers taking their shoes on and off as they come in and out of the house won’t be the most efficient way to do that.
-To lessen the mess left behind from wet shoes, lay old bed sheets and blankets on the floor to stop those wet shoes from being on your floor.
+Snowy weather is going to lead to snowy wet shoes and to lessen the mess left behind from wet shoes, lay old bed sheets and blankets on the floor to stop those wet shoes from being on your floor.
 This will allow the movers to be much more efficient getting your items from the truck to inside your house, and best of all the clean up will be much easier than mopping for hours on end.

 5. Find a sitter for the kids and pets